The Cost of Building a New Garden Patio

 A poured concrete patio might bring to mind a basic and “unfinished” looking surface, like you might find in a farmyard of building site, but if treated and laid correctly, concrete can be used to create a stylish, smooth finish straight out of a high-end design magazine.

 We can help you meet professional landscape gardeners near you to get real quotes today.

 A brick patio is a popular choice, with varying colours and laying patterns meaning your patio can be designed and laid out in a number of ways.
-Brick is hard-wearing and can age nicely over time, although it will require maintenance to keep weed-free.
-Prices are generally similar to concrete, usually coming it around £35 to £45 per square metre.
+If your home is brick, it can help create a cohesive look that links your house and garden together.

 The other main option for patios is using cut stone slabs.
 When it comes to using stones, the variety is virtually endless, with different types of stone, such as limestone, sandstone or slate, and endless ways of patterning them, from traditional flagstones to more complex arrangements.